 We produce economic forecasts for two reasons:

-1) To fulfil our remit of providing five year forecasts of onshore GDP in Scotland; and
+1) To fulfil our remit of providing five-year forecasts of onshore Gross Domestic Product (GDP) in Scotland; and

 2) To provide information on the economic variables that feed into our fiscal forecasts, such as wages, employment and hours worked that are used in the income tax forecast.

 As well as GDP, our report includes forecasts of other important economic factors such as income, employment, unemployment, population and international trade.